N1K0232/N1K0232/README.md

-- 👋 Hi, I’m @NicolaSilvestri22
+- 👋 Hi my name is Nicola and I'm from Italy
-- 👀 I’m a student at 5th year of IT
+- 👀 I’m interested in coding, edm and music production
-- 🌱 I’m currently learning C# with .NET 5 Platform
+- 🌱 I love to use Microsoft .NET Platform.
+Currently I'm working with .NET 6.0
 - 💞️
 - 📫